godaddy/engineering/_posts/2019-07-26-domain-name-valuation.md

 the portfolio that sells to fund the names that don't sell.

 Different sellers have distinctive strategies when listing domain names.
-The following table shows the average ask price of the top ten sellers in 2017 (by the number of priced listings) on [Afternic].
+The following table shows the average ask price of ten of our top sellers in 2017 on [Afternic].
 It also includes a portfolio quality score (normalized predicted GoValue), which will be discussed in more detail below.

 |           | Average Ask Price | Portfolio Quality | Ask Price / Quality |